OrbicCode/Portfolio/portfolio/Plan+Ideas.md

     - add text-shadow to text with picture background
     - check h heirachy
     - adjust hover times to be consistant
+    - organise images into a file to use for data
+    - fix image quality and sizes

     - change section layout name to main-grid